 As you can see, there are many plugins available that you can use to install Google Analytics into your WordPress site.
 You can use any plugin you like, as most will work in a similar way.

 For this tutorial, we’ll use a Free WordPress plugin called Google Analytics by Share This …

 (Google Analytics by Share This)

 Google Analytics by Share This is a free WordPress plugin that lets you add GA tracking code to your website without touching code or modifying any files.
 If you manage multiple WordPress sites, this plugin lets you choose which website you want to track from your WordPress admin dashboard.
-You can also disable GA tracking for specific user types, so that when you browse your own site it won’t bias your analytics.
+You can also disable GA tracking for specific user types, so that when you are browsing your own site it won’t affect your analytics.

 To install this plugin from your WordPress dashboard, go to Plugins > Add Plugins and type in “analytics ShareThis” in your keyword search field.